FNZ (company): History

 In February 2020, Temasek acquired a stake in FNZ.

 In February 2022, FNZ raised US$1.4 billion in new capital from CPP Investments and Motive Partners which valued FNZ at US$20 billion.

 In September 2024, Blythe Masters succeeded Adrian Durham as Group CEO.
 Durham became a non-executive founding director and senior adviser, remaining on the board as a major shareholder.
 At the same time, Roman Regelman joined as Group President.
-In tandem with the leadership change, FNZ announced a further US$1bn of capital from its existing institutional investors.
+At the same time, FNZ announced a further US$1bn of capital from its existing institutional investors.

 Gregor Stewart was appointed as Group Chair in 2024, with Lord Leitch becoming Group Chair Emeritus.

 Acquisitions

 In 2018, FNZ completed the acquisition of German investment platform company, ebase (European Bank for Financial Services) from Commerzbank.